-- Ensure that public bus services and community transport are developed to facilitate people to access opportunities, get around, and live their lives well, supporting health and wellbeing, community cohesion, resilience and sustainable economic development by: - promoting inclusive and affordable travel for all; - retaining and enhancing existing scheduled services where possible; - improving accessibility to jobs, services and facilities; - working with communities to identify the best means of linking communities, people, places of business and employment and essential services. - Continue to explore the possibility of filling timetable gaps where possible and practicable. - reducing the need to travel by car.
+- Ensure that public bus services and community transport are developed to facilitate people to access opportunities, get around, and live their lives well, supporting health and wellbeing, community cohesion, resilience and sustainable economic development by: - promoting inclusive and affordable travel for all; - improve active travel infrastructure and facilities connecting with bus stops, travel centres, ferry terminals and airfields to help encourage more walking, wheeling and cycling; - retaining and enhancing existing scheduled services where possible; - improving accessibility to jobs, services and facilities; - working with communities to identify the best means of linking communities, people, places of business and employment and essential services. - continue to explore the possibility of filling timetable gaps where possible and practicable. - reducing the need to travel by car.